 And that’s it.
 You are now ready to stream.
 Just click “Start Streaming” and the streaming will start.

-You can further explore OBS Settings and it has a ton of options.
-The following table will you help you out providing the accurate values based on the quality of the video you want to stream.
+You can further explore OBS Settings, and it has a ton of options.
+The following table will help you by providing accurate values based on the quality of the video you want to stream.

 Local Transcoding Mode Settings